-In Figs.(\ref{figscale3}) and (\ref{figscale4}), $r$ is plotted against $n_{s}$ for different values of e-folding number $N$ and model parameter $n$ respectively for model-1.
-In both the plots, we see that as $r$ decays, $n_{s}$ almost remains stagnant.
-As $r$ tends to $0$ the trajectories nearly coincide, showing reduced dependence on the e-folding number and the model parameter $n$.
-The important thing is that both $r$ and $n_{s}$ remain in the acceptable range for warm inflation.
-Here the values of $n_{s}$ and $r$ correspond to the values at the time of horizon crossing.
+In Figs.(\ref{figscale3}) and (\ref{figscale4}), $r$ is plotted against $n_{s}$ for different values of e-folding number $N$ and model parameter $n$, re-spectively, for model-1.
+In both the plots, we see that as $r$ de-cays, $n_{s}$ almost remains stagnant.
+As $r$ tends to $0$, the tra-jectories nearly coincide, showing reduced dependence on the e-folding number and the model parameter $n$.
+Here, it is important to note that both $r$ and $n_{s}$ remain in the acceptable range for warm inflation.
+Here, the values of $n_{s}$ and $r$ correspond to the values at the time of horizon crossing.
 In the table $1$, we have provided some numerical values of $r$ and $n_{s}$ for different values of $N$ and $n$.
-It can be observed that by increasing the number of e-folds, $n_{s}$ increases and $r$ decreases for a given value of constant $n$.
+It can be ob-served that by increasing the number of e-folds, $n_{s}$ in-creases and $r$ decreases for a given value of constant $n$.
 Moreover, as $n$ increases for a given value of $N$, $n_{s}$ increases, and $r$ decreases.
-In Figs.(\ref{figscale9}) and (\ref{figscale10}), $r$ is plotted against $n_{s}$ for different values of the e-folding number $N$ and model parameter $m$ respectively for model-2.
-In Fig.(\ref{figscale9}) we see that $r$ and $n_{s}$ are positively correlated, i.e. they increase and decrease simultaneously with one another.
-Moreover, for greater values of $N$ we get greater values of both $r$ and $n_{s}$.
-In Fig.(\ref{figscale10}) it is seen that as $n_{s}$ increases, there is a corresponding decrease in the value of $r$.
+In Figs.(\ref{figscale9}) and (\ref{figscale10}), $r$ is plotted against $n_{s}$ for different values of the e-folding number $N$ and model parameter $m$, respectively, for model-2.
+In Fig.(\ref{figscale9}), we see that $r$ and $n_{s}$ are positively correlated, i.e., they increase and decrease simultaneously with one another.
+Moreover, for greater values of $N$, we get greater values of both $r$ and $n_{s}$.
+In Fig.(\ref{figscale10}), it is seen that as $n_{s}$ increases, there is a corresponding decrease in the value of $r$.
 This shows a negative correlation between the two parameters.
-In table $2$, it is evident that for a given value of constant $m$, $r$ and $n_{s}$ both increase as the number of e-fold increases.
-Conversely, for a given value of $N$, $r$ rises and $n_{s}$ decreases as $m$ increases.
+From table $2$, it is evident that for a given value of constant $m$, $r$ and $n_{s}$ both increase as the number of e-folds increases.
+Conversely, for a given value of $N$, $r$ rises and $n_{s}$ increases as $m$ increases.